paulmaxwell/kanye-rest-api/README.md

 - Run `composer install`
 - Run `sail up`
 - The application should now be running at `localhost:80`
-- Run database migratios with `sail artisan migrate`
+- Run database migrations with `sail artisan migrate`

-The application should now be running.
+The application should now be running and operational.
 You can check by visiting `localhost:80` in the browser.

 ## Using the API